themesberg/flowbite/content/forms/timepicker.md

 layout: home
 title: Tailwind CSS Timepicker - Flowbite
 description: Use the timepicker component from Flowbite to select the time of the day in terms of hours, minutes and even seconds using an input selector based on Tailwind CSS
-group: components
+group: forms
 toc: true
 requires_js: true

-previous: Timeline
+previous: Textarea
-previousLink: components/timeline/
+previousLink: forms/textarea/
-next: Toast
+next: Toggle
-nextLink: components/toast/
+nextLink: forms/toggle/
 ---

 ## Default timepicker